-Application software or scripts are digitally signed using codesigning.
-This confirms the identity of the software manufacturer and ensures that the software has not been altered or corrupted.
+Application software or scripts are digitally signed using codesigning, confirming the identity of the software manufacturer and ensuring that the software has not been altered or corrupted.

 Current systems do not allow the installation of unsigned software, or a warning appears to prevent users from installing potential malware.
-The signature of software with the certificate of an official provider marks the software as trustworthy and with integrity.
+The software's signature with the certificate of an official provider marks the software as trustworthy and with integrity.
 Anyone who does not sign his software is considered unprofessional.

 Since February 1, 2017, the Certificate Authority Security Council Group (CASC) guidelines have been mandatory for code signature certificates for Microsoft platforms.
 According to these Minimum Requirements for Code Signing Certificates, private keys must be generated and protected by a FIPS 140-2 Level 2 or higher certified HSM.
 Either through appropriate hardware on-site or a cloud-based HSM service.
 Observing additional certificate requirements for the signature of hardware drivers or Apple app is a must.